 Unrated for adult content that includes sex, nudity, adult language and blatant drug use, Fix is definitely not for children (say 15 and over is a safe guideline).
 Visit Fix The Ministry Movie Dot Com for more information on Fix and to find a screening in your area.

-Dead Kennedys’ vocalist, chief instigator and former candidate for Mayor of San Francisco, Jello Biafra (born Eric Reed Boucher) turns 51 years old today.
+Dead Kennedys’ vocalist, chief instigator and former candidate for Mayor of San Francisco, Jello Biafra (born Eric Reed Boucher) turns 51 years old today, have been born on June 17th in 1958.
 Jello was a lot of fun to interview, especially when he and the psycho bitch photographer I brought along to the assignment got in a fight.
 Good times.
 Sadly, this interview has been largely lost to the ages, being no longer archived on line.
 I can assure you, however, that it was a keeper.
 Happy Birthday, Jello!

 Thanks to The P5 Blogspot: This Day in 80s Music for the tip!